 Securing Our Borders

 The crisis on our southern border is a national emergency that Congress needs to address.
 Failing to secure our borders and ports of entry poses a security risk to our citizens and ignores the rule of law.
-In the 114th Congress, I helped pass H.R.
-240, the Department of Homeland Security Appropriations Act which funds the Department of Homeland Security (DHS), including U.S. Customs and Border Protection (CBP), and U.S. Immigration and Customs Enforcement (ICE).
-More recently, in July 2015 I supported and the House passed H.R.
-1634, the Border Security Technology Accountability Act, which make border security technology more efficient.
+In January 2017 I supported and the House passed H.R.
+505, the Border Security Technology Accountability Act, which make border security technology more efficient.
 We must also provide law enforcement with the proper training, technology and resources to enforce our current laws and reduce the threat of drugs, weapons, and human trafficking coming across our borders.
 In December 2019, I voted in support of H.R.
 1158, Consolidated Appropriations Act.
 The funding bill included $1.9 billion for the US Customs and Border Protection’s procurement, construction, and improvements account, including $1.375 billion for the construction of a barrier system along the southwest border.

 I have joined my House colleagues in passing commonsense measures to ensure the safety of the American people.
 In the 114th Congress I helped, H.R.
 4038, the American SAFE Act, pass the House.
 The legislation would require that, in addition to the Department of Homeland Security (DHS) screening, the Federal Bureau of Investigation (FBI) shall take all actions necessary to ensure that each covered alien receives a background investigation before U.S. refugee admission.